accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Sequential writes__.
 Are writing data on disk follow sequential access?
 A typical example is B+-tree vs Be-tree.
 Be-tree buffers small writes in middles nodes to flush to disk sequentially.
 Even append-only logs can be used to buffer updates for DRAM indexes to flush them in sequential batch.
 LSM-tree can be seen as another type of index to achieve append-only sequential writes to disk.

   * __Cache affinity__.
 How efficient to CPU cache when the data index is accessed?
-Common measures are cache miss, IPC (instruction per cycle), branch prediction misses, pipeline stall, memory waits, memory writes (vs in CPU register).
+Common measures are cache miss, IPC (instruction per cycle), branch prediction misses, pipeline stall, memory waits, and memory writes (vs in CPU register).
 Typical techniques include: 1) Embed pointers in data struct, rather than using an explicit node struct.
 2) Pack data structures to align with cache line.
 3) Avoid false sharing.
-4) Exploit sequential data structure.
+4) Exploit sequential data structures.

   * __Index memory size__.
 How much memory is need by the data index, or commonly the metadata size of a data storage.
 Tree-based indexes suffer from cross node pointer size, and intra node fragmentation.
-Hashtables however needs to leave slots empty to avoid conflicts.
+Hashtables however needs to leave empty slots to avoid conflicts.
 An example is ART tree that tailors smaller node size when less occupied.
 Other techniques are: 1) Pointer swizzling that packs data into tail bits of pointer.
 2) Replace pointer to shorter bits IDs according to max record count.
 3) Data partitioning to reduce address space thus reduces pointer size.
 More effective ways are decouple and scaleout, see [Metadata section](.).

   * __Concurrency__.
 Examples are [lock coupling](https://15721.courses.cs.cmu.edu/spring2016/papers/a16-graefe.pdf) in B+-tree, per inode logs in NOVA, and page deltas in Bw-tree.
 Common techniques are: 1) More efficient share/intent/exclusive locking protocol, smaller lock granularity and duration.
 2) Data partitioning so multiple locks can work in parallel.
 3) Lock-free data structures, but need careful design for high race conditions.
 4) Symmetric parallel copies, i.e. to shard the space into non-interleaving but identical processing flows, e.g. one thread per disk doesn't even need locking, e.g. requests targeting different files.

   * __Compression__.
 Keys can dedup common prefixes to save memory size, e.g. trie tree or Masstree.
 Nodes having few children can be merged to one (path compression).
 Less occupied nodes can trim its container size (e.g. ART tree).
 Big B+-tree node can also compress its contents.
 Cold pages can even employ memory compression or offload to disk.
+Succinct data structures compress data, and provide same ability for search and range query, without needing a separated index.

   * __Fuzziness__.
 Data indexes may return false positives, e.g. Bloomfilter, SuRF.
 Allowing inaccurate results enables new family of highly memory-efficient indexes.
 They can also be seen as [sketch structures](https://dsf.berkeley.edu/cs286/papers/synopses-fntdb2012.pdf), e.g. min-max sketching, zone maps commonly used in DB data chunks.

   * __Data clustering__.
-Like index can be embedded in data chunks as forward pointers, data can also be [clustered](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/clustered-and-nonclustered-indexes-described?view=sql-server-ver15) into index.
+Like index can be embedded in data chunks as forward pointers, data can also be [clustered into index](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/clustered-and-nonclustered-indexes-described?view=sql-server-ver15).
 This means data reads has one less fetch after traversed the index, and data is aligned with index physical order.
 "Clustered index" is a database term.

   * __Disk components__.
 There are two dimensions 1) Are the working parts of the index exclusively reside in memory?
 2) How the index is recovered from disk to memory after node restart.

     * __Disk working parts__.
 A common hashtable, skiplist, ART tree resides only in memory.
 However, B+-tree has lower level pages resides on disk and load to memory on demand.
 Bw-tree can also flush page deltas to disk and track with linking pointers.
 In general, the disk transfer unit is page.
 But the problem can be thought in another way: Which working part of the index resides in CPU cache, and which in memory?
-Besides cache hardware hides most complexity, the discussion falls into CPU cache efficiency and multi-core concurrency.
+Because cache hardware hides most complexity, the discussion falls into CPU cache efficiency and multi-core concurrency.

     * __Disk recovery__.
 A naive approach is to log every operation on the index to disk in append-only fashion.
 However, replaying (days of) full logs on restart is way too slow.
 The second approach is to keep a short term of log and periodically flush checkpoints to disk.
 This is what LSM-tree does.
-The their approach comes to B+-tree and databases, where pages are synced to disk on demand (also known as checkpointing but not requiring one full flush) and recovery follows more delicate ARIES protocol.
+The approach also comes to B+-tree and databases, where pages are synced to disk on demand (also known as checkpointing but not requiring one full flush) and recovery follows more delicate ARIES protocol.

 __Popular data indexes__